- What are the five potentially fair reasons for dismissal?

 The Basic Award is designed to compensate an employee for loss of job security and is calculated according to a formula based on the employee’s age, length of service and weekly pay subject to a statutory maximum.
-The current maximum award is £14,670.
+As of 6th April 2018, the maximum award is £15,240.
 The Basic Award is calculated as follows:

 - One and a half week's pay for each complete year of service after the age of 41

 - One week's pay for each complete year of service between the ages of 22 and 40

 - Half a week's pay for each complete year of service under the age of 22

 A week’s pay is subject to a maximum cap of £508 gross per week.
 The amount of service that can be taken into account is also subject to a cap of 20 years.

 The Compensatory Award

 The amount of the Compensatory Award will, subject to the statutory limit, be such amount as the Employment Tribunal considers just and equitable in all the circumstances.

 As of 6th April 2018, the statutory upper limit is 52 times weekly pay or £83,682.